 Backend as a Service (BaaS)

 Wordpress is a well known CMS and in same cases you could use it as the backend of your Ionic app.
-That's why we created a tutorial where we explain how to integrate Wordpress to your Ionic app using Wordpress REST API.
+That's why we created a tutorial where we explain how to integrate Wordpress to your Ionic app using the Wordpress REST API.

 Your own API implementation